Foliations on the projective plane with finite group of symmetries: Finite subgroups of and organization of results

 \subsection{Transitive primitive simple groups}

-Up to isomorphism, we have three groups in this class: The icosahedral group which is isomorphic to $A_5$, the projectivization of the Valentiner Group which is isomorphic to $A_6$ and the Klenian group isomorphic to $\operatorname{PSL}(2,\mathbb{F}_7)$.
+Up to isomorphism, we have three groups in this class: The icosahedral group which is isomorphic to $A_5$, the image of the Valentiner Group in $\pgl(3,\C)$ which is isomorphic to $A_6$ and the Klenian group isomorphic to $\operatorname{PSL}(2,\mathbb{F}_7)$.
 In this case we have the following result, proved in Section \ref{primitive}.

 \begin{proposition} Suppose that $\aut (\mathcal{F})$ is a transitive primitive simple group.
 Then

 \end{proposition}